ATM fraud is on the rise. This guide is designed to help you protect yourself and your account from theft by making safe ATM transactions.

 - Treat your debit card as if it were cash.
 Using a safety envelope may prevent unauthorized scanning of debit cards.
 All of our branches carry RFID-blocking card envelopes and we will provide them upon request.

 - Do not share your PIN with anyone you don’t want using your card (and that should be a very small circle).
-If you write down your PIN, don’t carry it in your wallet or record it in your phone!
+If you write down your PIN, don’t carry it in your wallet or record it on your phone!

 - DO NOT let strangers “help” you with any ATM transaction.
 Go to a branch location instead.